puppeteer/puppeteer/docs/api/puppeteer.frame.goto.md

 # Frame.goto() method

-Navigates the frame to the given `url`.
+Navigates the frame or page to the given `url`.

 #### Signature: